weavora/wunit/README.md

 $crawler = $client->click($link);
 ```

-Submitting a form is very similar; select a form button, optionally override
+Submitting a form is quite similar; select a form button, optionally override
 some form values, and submit the corresponding form:

 ```ruby